shahsam/saimashahid.github.io/index.md

 ---
 ---

-I am a postdoctoral researcher at Ohio State University.
+I am a plant biologist studying regulatory DNA/ RNA molecules that can be mobile within and across species.